adnan-sheikh/task-manager-api/README.md

 }
 ```

 Other errors apart from Validation are laid out in JSON as follows.
-Following is an example when user tries to GET /tasks/:id with an invalid ID:
+Following is an example when user tries to GET `/tasks/:id` with an invalid ID, status code: 400:

 ```json
 {